yagni911/Barclay-Code-Exercise/README.md

 Output:

-Press Ctrl+Z anytime to terminate the program.
+Press Ctrl+Z to terminate the execution of script.

 Enter the time interval in minutes to check server status: 5